solana-developers/professional-education/EVENT-PLANNING.md

 ### Day before event

+#### Room setup

 The day of the event it’s unlikely you will have time for room setup.
 Students will arrive before the event and want to talk to you.

-9 AM: Room setup.

 - Chairs
 - Desks
 - Power strips
 - TV/projector
 - Whiteboard, eraser, markers.

+#### Telegram Group

+Make a Telegram Group for the classroom.

 ### Morning of event